piksel-ina/piksel-documentation/project-plans/03-deployment-plan.md

 ### Deployment 1: Infrastructure & Core Services (`piksel-infra`)

 - **Tool:** Terraform
+- **Provider:**
+  - Defines providers for AWS, Kubernetes, Helm, and Kubectl.
+  - Cluster Authentication: The kubernetes, helm, and kubectl providers are configured to securely connect to the EKS cluster using its endpoint, a base64 decoded CA certificate (cluster_ca_certificate), and an authentication token
 - **Key Outputs/Provisions:**
   - AWS EKS Cluster (Control Plane, Fargate, Karpenter).
   - VPC, Subnets, IAM Roles (for EKS, services, IRSA).